zhiwenh/delib/README.md

 └── devgenesis.json/  - (development private blockchain genesis file)

 ```
-The library can be used without initializing.
+The library can be used without creating a project.
 You will need to pass connection arguments into [delib.eth.init()](#Ethereum+init).
 To use the IPC methods you will need to pass in an IPC path into [delib.eth.initIPC()](#Ethereum+initIPC).

-The development blockchain can also be used without initializing.
-It will create the blockchain data directory in the folder you started the development geth node in.
+The development blockchain can also be used outside a project.
+It will create the blockchain data directory in the folder you started the development geth node in, or you can choose a custom path.

 ### Configuration File